jlwamba/fantastic-spork/productproposal.md

 ## Scope

-This is gonna be only a prototype of blockchained operating system command line interface (bCLI) and will only accept simple stringed commands, like `ls`, `dir`, `cls`, `clear` or `pwd`, for example.
-Will be enabled to interact with members of a network and its number of members will be pre-defined, along with the host name and port numbers.
-It can be runned on a cross platform, like Windows, MacOS or Linux.
+This is going to be a prototype of the student-professor communiction mechanism.
+It will be a form that will be able to generate a notification to send back to the sender such as if the email was received, plans on responding, and received by the correct client using the BLUF method.
+It can be ran on a cross platform, like Windows, MacOS or Linux.

 <a href="#Table-of-contents"><p align="right">Return to the top</p></a>